Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Introduction

 As stellar contamination can overpower the planetary signal by up to an order of magnitude \citep{Rackham2018}, not accounting for it when performing atmospheric retrieval can lead to important biases in inferred planetary atmospheric parameters \citep{Iyer2020}.
 A zeroth-order mitigation strategy to account for the imperfections of stellar models and avoid biases in the corrected planetary spectra is thus to inflate the uncertainties of the stellar spectra \citep[e.g.,][]{ZhangZhanbo2018}, thereby decreasing the precision of planetary inferences.
 However, the optimal study of exoplanet atmospheres with current facilities demands refined mitigation approaches that can harness the precision of these observations to reduce biases and uncertainties as much as possible.

 Here we explore the limits of using baseline out-of-transit observations to infer the photospheric properties of cool stars and mitigate for stellar contamination in transmission spectra, with a particular consideration for the fidelity of current stellar models.
-Our analysis complements that recently conducted for opacity models by \citet[][hereafter N22]{Niraula2022}.
-Finally, we evaluate how the contribution of the stellar contamination to the noise budget scales with the ratio out- vs in-transit of observations.
-We first investigate the utility of out-of-transit \JWST{} spectra for identifying a complex photosphere with multiple spectral components and whether inferences are limited by the data quality at hand or the fidelity of stellar spectral models.
-If the later, this means that new stellar models (theoretical or empirical) may help us move towards a photon-noise-dominated regime.
+Our analysis complements that recently conducted for opacity models by \citet[][hereafter N22]{Niraula2022}. \R{Our work builds on previous studies of heterogeneity constraints enabled by out-of-transit stellar spectra by considering K and M spectral types with a range of activity levels and, presenting an analysis framework that assesses the suitability of models with one to four spectral components, uses Bayesian model averaging to derive the final spectral model and relevant corrections to transmission spectra, and propagates the additional uncertainty due to limited model fidelity onto the stellar contamination correction.} We first investigate the utility of out-of-transit \JWST{} spectra for identifying a complex photosphere with multiple spectral components and whether inferences are limited by the data quality at hand or the fidelity of stellar spectral models.
+If the latter, this means that new stellar models (theoretical or empirical) may help us move toward a photon-noise-dominated regime.
 Then, setting aside model fidelity, we assess whether this approach permits inferences of photospheric parameters that are accurate and precise enough to reduce biases in transmission spectra.
 Finally, we evaluate the contribution of stellar contamination to the total noise and how this scales with the ratio of the out-of-transit to in-transit observations.

 Note that we focus in this paper on configurations in which heterogeneities are present but not occulted by the transiting exoplanet.
-Mitigation strategies for occulted active regions can be found in other studies \citep[e.g.,][]{Fu2022}.
+Mitigation strategies for occulted active regions can be found in other studies \citep[e.g.,][]{Fu2022}. \R{ Relevant to our analysis here, we note that when active regions are occulted by the transiting planet, one can constrain the temperature of the occulted heterogeneity.
+This constraint can then be used as a prior on the out-of-transit spectral analysis to infer the total covering fraction of the heterogeneity and, in turn, the impact of any unocculted features. }

-This paper is organized as follows. \autoref{sec:data} presents our approach for generating the synthetic datasets for analysis. \autoref{sec:retrievals} details our retrieval approach for inferring constraints from simulated out-of-transit stellar spectra. \autoref{sec:results} shares our results, and \autoref{sec:discussion} summarizes our findings while placing them in the larger context of JWST observations.
+This paper is organized as follows. \autoref{sec:data} presents our approach for generating the synthetic datasets for analysis. \autoref{sec:retrievals} details our retrieval approach for inferring constraints from simulated out-of-transit stellar spectra. \autoref{sec:results} shares our results, and \autoref{sec:discussion} summarizes our findings while placing them in the larger context of \JWST{} observations.